 - Navigate to

-- Paste your access token in the terminal
+- Paste the access token in the terminal.

 You're now ready to restore your production snapshot into your Supabase development project.